 Health and Safety, Environmental and Communities (HSEC) Committee

-(Chairman), , ,
+(Chair), , ,

 We seek to maintain a culture of ethical behaviour and compliance throughout the Group, rather than simply performing the minimum required by laws and regulations.
 We will not knowingly assist any third party in breaching the law, or participate in any criminal, fraudulent or corrupt practice in any country.

 Employees can access the compliance policies, procedures and guidelines through various channels, including via the compliance team, the Group intranet or local intranet of the specific asset at which they work.
 Our managers and supervisors are responsible for ensuring employees understand and comply with the policies and procedures.
 We monitor and test their implementation on a regular basis.
 Employees and contractors who have access to a work computer must confirm their awareness and understanding of our compliance requirements electronically every year.
-Certain assets implement their own policies and procedures in addition to those of the Group.
+Certain assets implement their own policies, procedures and guidelines in addition to those of the Group.
 These are designed to address specific local requirements, while being consistent with our policy framework.

 The target audience of the Code of Conduct e-Learning is employees with regular access to a work computer and the training on anti-corruption targets those whose function may require them to interact with third parties.
 For those employees who do not have regular access to a work computer, we provide training in other ways including induction sessions, pre-shift general training and toolbox talks.
-In addition, compliance officers and coordinators conduct face-to-face training for relevant employees to raise awareness about compliance risks related to their functions and to train them on Glencore’s compliance policies and procedures.
+In addition, compliance officers and compliance coordinators conduct face-to-face training for relevant employees to raise awareness about compliance risks related to their functions and to train them on Glencore’s compliance policies, procedures and guidelines.

-As part of the Group compliance programme, we conduct monitoring to test and verify compliance with the Group policies, procedures and guidelines and with the laws and regulations applicable to Glencore’s marketing and industrial activities.
+As part of the Group compliance programme, we conduct monitoring on a risk-based basis to test and verify compliance with the Group policies, procedures and guidelines and with the laws and regulations applicable to Glencore’s marketing and industrial activities.
 This entails performing periodic and ad hoc testing reviews in accordance with the corporate testing and monitoring plans, analysing documents and procedures and, in the case of findings, collaborating with the relevant marketing office or industrial operation to determine the most appropriate course of action, including any required corrective action.

 The Group does not tolerate tax evasion of any kind, including facilitation of tax evasion by any person employed or contracted to the Group or acting on its behalf and has procedures which seek to prevent any such facilitation.